adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 ## Conclusion and further readings

-In this blog post, I tried to structure and write down a reflexion that had been on my mind for a while on the consciousness of AI, as a computer scientist and a expert on AI.
+In this blog post/essay, I tried to structure and write down a reflexion that had been on my mind for a while on the consciousness of AI, as a computer scientist and a expert on AI.